Tax Guide for Florists

 • Telephone number

-• Description of merchandise sold or displayed
+• Description of the merchandise sold or displayed

 • Seller's permit number